Provenance research and restitution

-The historical heritage of the Austrian National Library is not free of injustice and guilt.
-That is true in a particular manner of the period of National Socialism.
-Led by a fanatical National Socialist, Paul Heigl, the National Library was an active participant on a grand scale in the systematic robbing in the first place of Jewish citizens, but also of other victims of the Nazi regime.
-Despite considerable restitutions in the post-war years major portions of the looted collections remained in the Library.
-So the earliest possible restitution of those holdings to their legitimate possessors is for the Austrian National Library not only a duty under law, but also a moral question.
-With the Federal Law on Restitution of Art Objects in 1998 (Kunstrückgabegesetz, BGBl.
-I, 181/1998), the basis, long since necessary, was created.
+The historic heritage of the Austrian National Library is not without injustice and guilt.
+This applies particularly to the era of National Socialism.
+Led by a fanatical National Socialist, Paul Heigl, the National Library played an active role in large-scale and systematic theft from, mainly, Jewish citizens, but also from other victims of the Nazi regime.
+Despite extensive restitution that took place in the immediate post-war years, significant parts of these looted collections remained in the library.
+The earliest possible restitution of this material to its legal owners is therefore not only a legal obligation on the Austrian National Library but also a question of morality.
+The 1998 Federal Law on the Restitution of Works of Art (Federal Law Gazette I, 181/1998) constituted a long overdue legal basis for the process.

-In December 2003, after careful examination of all relevant holdings, the Austrian National Library completed its report on provenance according to the Law on Restitution of Art Objects of 1998, and handed it over to the Commission for Provenance.
-The essential findings are lists of illegal acquisitions during the Nazi period which are still in the possession of the Austrian National Library.
-Since then the Austrian National Library has taken pains to find the legitimate owners or inheritors, so as to give back the objects as quickly as possible.
-Since December of 2003 a total of 32.937 objects have been restored to their lawful owners.
+In December 2003, after careful checking of all its relevant holdings, the Austrian National Library completed its Provenance Report in accordance with the Art Restitution Act 1998 and handed it over to the Commission for Provenance Research.
+The report consists mainly of lists of the illegal acquisitions from the Nazi period which are still held by the Austrian National Library.
+Since then, the Austrian National Library has been endeavouring to identify the legal owners or their heirs, in order to return the objects to them as soon as possible.
+Since December 2003, a total of 46,767 objects have been returned to their legal owners.